-In order to ensure that the environmental mitigation measures are implemented on site, the following environmental training Table 3 in will be required.
+In order to ensure that the environmental mitigation measures are implemented on site, the following environmental training Table 2 in will be required.

 Training Target Persons

-Vessel Safety Induction covering emergency Personnel working aboard any marine asset
+Vessel / JUV Safety Induction covering Personnel working aboard any marine asset

-procedures, action in event of man
+emergency procedures, action in event of

-overboard, fire and abandonment
+man overboard, fire and abandonment

 procedures.

-Induction (which will include and All persons attending Site / Vessel (Site /
+Induction (which will include and All persons attending site / vessel / JUV (site

-environmental aspects (environmental Vessel personnel, contractors on Site /
+environmental aspects (environmental / vessel / JUV personnel, contractors on site

-sensitivities and controls, pollution Vessel, and visitors)
+sensitivities and controls, pollution / vessel / JUV, and visitors)

 prevention, waste management, emergency

 preparedness and response and shipboard

-operations under STCW requirements)

-Toolbox Talks Toolbox talks will be carried out prior to
+operations under STCW requirements) Toolbox Talks Toolbox talks will be carried out prior to

-undertaking any activity.
+Toolbox talks will be carried out prior to undertaking any activity.

 All persons carrying out work on site (site

 personnel, contractors on site) shall attend

-Environmental Bulletins / Legislation All persons carrying out work on Site /
+Environmental Bulletins / Legislation All persons carrying out work on site /

-Briefings / Best Practice Briefings Vessel (Site / Vessel personnel, contractors
+Briefings / Best Practice Briefings vessel / JUV (site / vessel / JUV personnel,

-on Site / Vessel) shall attend.
+contractors on site / vessel / JUV) shall

+attend.

 Job specific training e.g. As identified for personnel with

 IOSH Working with Environmental environmental responsibilities

 Responsibilities / IOSH Managing

 Environmental Responsibilities.

-Use of Pollution Prevention Equipment.
+• Use of Pollution Prevention Equipment.

 Site Waste Management.

 Project specific information, including Briefed out and available for reference to all

-relevant elements of: Site / Vessel staff.
+relevant elements of: site / vessel / JUV staff.

-the EMP, CMS, NSP, VMP
+• the EMP, CMS, NSP, VMP

 Consent Conditions